QutEcoacoustics/workbench-client/README.md

 # Baw Client

-The Angular 8 client for the bioacoustic workbench
+The Angular 8 client for the ecoacoustic workbench

 ## Install instructions